 Still reeling from the tragic death of their Father, This Is Us’ third season lays on the drama right from the get go and refuses to relinquish it’s grip for most of the 18 episodes.
-With more sadness and melodrama than in previous seasons, This Is Us loses its balance slightly, losing sight on this balance of little wins and big losses that made the previous seasons so great.
+With more sadness and melodrama than in previous seasons, This Is Us loses its balance slightly, losing sight of little wins and big losses that made the previous seasons so great.
 While there are certainly some great moments here, they feel much more infrequent than ever before.

 The big talking point this year though is Vietnam.
 Jack’s time in the war is something that’s been briefly touched on in the past but never in any real detail.
 Well, this all changes this year as Kevin stumbles upon some photos of his Dad from the war, leading him in search of answers.
 This ultimately takes him down a dark path late on in the season, as he relapses and turns back to the drink.